xuri/excelize-doc/en/workbook.md

 117 | PRC Envelope #9 Rotated (324 mm × 229 mm)
 118 | PRC Envelope #10 Rotated (458 mm × 324 mm)

-`Orientation` specified worksheet orientation, the default orientation is "portrait".
-The possible values for this field is "portrait" and "landscape".
+`Orientation` specified worksheet orientation, the default orientation is `portrait`.
+The possible values for this field is `portrait` and `landscape`.

 `FirstPageNumber` specified the first printed page number.
 If no value is specified, then "automatic" is assumed.